MinnPost/migrate-drupal-to-wordpress/results.md

 ## 4/25/16

 - Core content items
-    - Drupal (article, article_full, audio): 54901
+    - Drupal (article, article_full, audio, video): 55335
-    - WordPress (post): 54902 (unsure why this is, but not really worried)
+    - WordPress (post): 55335 (there was a one node difference until we added the video content type. unsure why but this isn't concerning at this time)
 - Pages
     - Drupal: 51
     - WordPress: 51